XpiritBV/BlazorBicepWorkshop/Lab2-Blazor.md

     namespace XpiritInsurance.Shared;
     public record Quote(string?
 UserName, InsuranceType InsuranceType, decimal AmountPerMonth);
     ```
+> Don't forget to save the changes.

-### 2. Add Web API code to the 'Server' project
+## Add Web API code to the 'Server' project
+You will now add a new API Controller to the project, this will manage insurances in (fake) storage.

-- Create a folder named 'Services' in the root of the 'Server' project.
+Create a folder named 'Services' in the root of the 'Server' project.
 Make sure that it is created at the same level of the 'Controllers' folder that is already present.
 - Add a Nuget Package reference to include 'Microsoft.Experimental.Collections':
 ```
 cd .\Server
 dotnet add package Microsoft.Experimental.Collections -v 1.0.6-e190117-3
 ```

-Open the folder 'XpiritInsurance.Server' and add these files:
+Still inside the Server project, add a new API Controller:

 - Controllers\InsuranceController.cs
     ```csharp